WHAT IS THE BARCODES MODULE

 3) Click ‘OK’ and the format will be saved.

 NOTE: SKU format and delimiter can be edited later under the ‘Barcodes’ subtab in the Styles section.

-You can choose to import new barcodes and already used SKU and barcodes to Delogue.
-To do so, simply click ‘Choose file’ and upload a CSV file with first row named "Barcode".
+You can choose to import new barcodes and already used SKU and barcodes to Delogue PLM.
+To do so, simply click ‘Choose file’ and upload a CSV file with the first row named "Barcode".